 Development and Peace does not send volunteers and prefers, for reasons of efficiency, to support local organizations already in place.
 These NGOs have the personnel on site to organize the efficient distribution of food and goods and to reach communities affected by this disaster.

 9. Will the Canadian government double the donations received?

 Not at this time.

 10. I want to organize a fundraiser.
 How can you help me?

 The best way is to reach out to our animators, who will be able to provide information on actions already planned in your region.
-Their names and contact information can be found by clicking on the button Contact Us, at the top of the homepage of the Development and Peace website (devp.org).
+Their names and contact information can be found here: Contact

 If a local fundraising activity is organized, it is preferable to send in the proceeds by issuing a single check payable to Development and Peace.
 It is also very important to provide Development and Peace with the list of donors, their contact information and the amount of their donations so that we will be able to issue their tax receipts.